lightstep/opentelemetry-examples/telegraph/http/README.md

+---
-# MQTT to Lightstep via Telegraf
+# Monitoring HTTP Services in Lightstep with Telegraf

 ## Setup an HTTP Server to Test